 You can set which modules you want to appear in the sidebar, schedule how often you want to run CleanMyMac, and select which applications and files you want CleanMyMac to ignore in the cleaning process.

-In the Updates you will want to make sure to enable “Check for updates automatically,” because CleanMyMac frequently gets updated.
-Nearly every time I run the application, about once a month, an update appears.
+In the Updates you will want to make sure to enable, “Automatically keep CleanMyMac up to date,” because CleanMyMac does frequently get updated.
+With version 3.0, nearly every time I ran the application, about once a month, an update appeared.
 This is not an annoyance for me because I want an application like this to be at its best and most updated when I run it.

 Give It a Try